 Product details: The company will soon be launching three different roll-on topicals to help manage pain, with varying levels of THC and/or CBD.
 Other topical creams and intimacy lubes coming soon as well.

 Branding details: Apothecary Labs is a brand with a good amount of consumer recognition that has transitioned from the traditional market to the legal space.
-Apothecary Lab’s head chemist and COO is Kuldip Gill, who is famous for inventing the original formulation for the Pain Roll On called Lakota™.
+Apothecary Lab’s head chemist and COO is Kuldip Gill, who has formulated many popular North American over-the-counter topical products over his long-standing career.
 All of these products are proudly produced and manufactured at their facility in Port Coquitlam, BC.

 Which brands of cannabis topicals have you tried or want to try?